-Whiting Street currently ends at Brush Street, west of the railroad tracks.
+Whiting Street currently ends at Brush Street, west of the existing railroad tracks.
 The preferred alternative proposes to extend Whiting Street, from Brush Street to Meridian Avenue, with a new signal at the T-intersection of Whiting Street and Meridian Avenue.
-The proposed typical section for the Whiting Street extension includes two 11-foot wide travel lanes in each direction, a 15-foot wide raised median, curb and gutter, and 10-foot wide sidewalks on both the north and south sides of the road.
-The eastbound approach to Meridian Avenue includes two 11-foot wide dedicated left turn lanes and one 11-foot wide dedicated right turn lane.
-If necessary, the proposed 15-foot wide raised median can be converted to an additional dedicated left turn lane in the future.
+The proposed typical section for the Whiting Street extension includes two 11-foot-wide travel lanes in the eastern direction, one 11-foot-wide travel lane in the western direction, a 10-foot-wide cycle track separated from the north side of the westbound travel lane by a four-foot traffic separator, curb and gutter, and 10-foot-wide sidewalks on both the north and south sides of the road.
+The eastbound approach to Meridian Avenue includes one 11-foot-wide dedicated left turn lane and one 11-foot-wide left/right turn lane.
 The existing grassed median on Meridian Avenue will be split in order to accommodate the proposed signalized intersection.
-The preferred alternative includes the addition of a southbound dedicated right turn lane and a northbound dedicated left turn lane.
+The preferred alternative includes the addition of a northbound dedicated left turn lane from Meridian Avenue to Whiting Street.
 The preferred alternative does not propose any other improvements to Meridian Avenue.